Men’s mental health is an important yet often overlooked health concern.

 Schizophrenia is a severe mental health condition wherein people do not interpret reality as it is.
 They experience hallucinations, delusions, and other forms of disordered thinking.

-PTSD is a condition characterized by symptoms of reliving a trauma, avoidance, and hyperarousal.
+PTSD is a condition characterized by symptoms of reliving a traumatic experience, avoidance, and hyperarousal.

-Research indicates that around 60% of men experience at least one trauma in their lifetime, while 50% of women do.
-The types of trauma differ, with men being more likely to experience:
+Research indicates that around 60% of men experience at least one traumatic event in their lifetime, while 50% of women do.
+Types of trauma differ, with men being more likely to experience:

 - natural disasters